Kowalski-RND/uProse/README.md

 Did we mention the editor uses **Markdown**?
 Yup it's included.
 No more messing around with HTML and<br>worrying if you left off tags.

+#Downfalls

+μProse is super basic and under-developed and relies on the user to do a little work.
+This means not all features<br>you'd find in a full fledged CMS are present.
+That was not the goal however, being crossplatform, self contained,<br>static and lightweight were.
+I think it meets all of those points.

 ###License
 μProse is licensed under the **MIT license**.
 Go ahead and break / improve it!